garrekstemo/TransferMatrix.jl/docs/src/guide/tutorial.md

 absorber = Layer(λs, n_medium, k_medium, t_cav)
 ```

+A complete example calculating dispersion of a polaritonic system is provided in the examples folder of the package source code.

-## Thickness-dependence calculations
+## Thickness-dependent calculations

 Instead of angle-resolved, you might want to vary the thickness of a particular layer.
-A convenience function is provided to do this:
+A convenience function, `tune_thickness` is provided to do this.
+It takes a list of wavelengths, a list of thicknesses, the layers, and the index of the layer to vary.
+For example, if you want to vary the 14th layer in the `layers` array, you might do the following:

 ```julia
 tune_thickness(λs, thicknesses, layers, 14)
 ```

+A complete example using this is provided in the examples folder of the package source code.